sofiaoreis/lithium-slicer/rebuttal.md

 Regarding the question whether claim 2 is also valid for other ranking algorithms, there is a possibility this might not be true.
 For now, we decided to only focus on the ranking algorithm that provided the best results in previous research - Ochiai.
 To answer the reviewer question accurately, the present work needs to be extended.
 We plan to investigate the veracity of claim 2 using other ranking algorithms, such as Tarantula, Op2, Barinel.
 This, however, remains for future work.

 The focus of the paper is to show that dynamic slicing considerably improves SBFL (we found an improvement of 73.7%).
-We decided to start with a very simple approach (critical slicing) due to its generalization, simplicity, and scalability.
+We decided to start with a very simple approach (critical slicing) for its generality, simplicity, and scalability.
 We argue that if we are able to show that CS works, then the results could be further improved by using more accurate slicing techniques.
 It is also important to notice that the numbers of tools implementing slicing is rather limited.

 ## Review 263474: